Analysis | The collapse of Supreme Court consensus

 It’s always been the more moderate members of the president’s party that have been more likely to vote against his nominees.
 But it used to be the case that members of the opposing party who supported a nominee were not generally much more moderate than their party’s caucus overall.
 That changed with President Donald Trump’s nominees.

-That’s in part because so few members of the opposing party now support a president’s nomination.
-So we have a more polarized Senate (particularly on the right) with fewer moderates who are crossing the aisle to support or oppose a president’s nomination.
+That’s in part because so few members of the opposing party now support a president’s nomination, so we have a more polarized Senate (particularly on the right) with fewer moderates who are crossing the aisle to support or oppose a president’s nomination.

 The nomination of Judge Ketanji Brown Jackson that’s currently being considered by the Senate seems unlikely to yield an extended, contentious fight.
 She’s been nominated by a Democratic president to replace a more-liberal justice.
 The balance of power on the court will not change.